 If you need a bit of help making the most of your dark room, we've put together 26 great ideas complete with experts tips and tricks on how to brighten a dark room and turn it into a cozy, relaxing haven.

-1. Choose the right colour scheme to make a dark room brighter
+1. Choose the right color scheme

-2. Opt for light reflecting flooring to make a dark room brighter
+3. Opt for light reflecting flooring

-Alternatively, for a quicker way to bring in light, throw down some large natural coloured rugs in jute or rattan – these natural materials will have a similar brightening effect to a cream rug but are more hard wearing and easier to keep clean (or at least easier to keep looking clean.)
+Alternatively, for a quicker way to bring in light, throw down some large natural coloured rugs in jute or rattan – these natural materials will have a similar brightening effect to a cream rug but are more hard wearing and easier to keep clean (or at least easier to keep looking clean).

-4. Plan a layout that makes a dark room brighter
+5. Plan a layout that makes a dark room brighter

-When choosing how to lay out furniture in a north facing living room, look first at where the most natural light falls.
+When choosing how to lay out furniture in a north-facing living room, look first at where the most natural light falls.
 Then think about how and when you use each piece of furniture.
 A sofa that you only use to slob out on in the evenings is in less need of natural daylight than a reading chair or a home office area, so make sure to place these light dependent items near a window.
 Avoid putting any heavy, dark furniture near windows as this is obviously going to block out light.

 Reflective furniture can have a similar effect to a mirror and will bounce light back into the room so place any items that have a light or metallic surfaces in the areas that get the most natural light.

-5. Choose lighting expertly for a well-lit living room
+6. Choose lighting expertly for a well-lit living room

 For a well-lit north facing living room – or a well-lit one of any orientation – you will need to incorporate three different types of lighting: ambient, accent and task.